FREE SHIPPING on orders over $75 International: over $250

 Shui Ping Aged ZiSha Yixing Clay Teapot

-Symmetry and air-tightness are, indeed, a good indicator of craftsmanship.
+Symmetry and air-tightness are, indeed, good indicators of craftsmanship.
 On the other hand, these two factors don't play a crucial role in tea-brewing.
-One can argue that the lack of air-tightness may reduce pot's heat-retaining abilities.
+One can argue that the lack of air-tightness may reduce the pot's heat-retaining abilities.
 In my opinion, the potential temperature loss is relatively negligible.
 After all, I have a couple of pots with lids that are a tad loose, but both of these teapots do wonders to tea.

 Jet head and jet consistency.
-Many have seen a viral video demonstrating the difference between teapots with good and with the bad flow. – Bad teapots had an inconsistent jet, breaking too soon, while a good pot's jet was going in a silent continuous flow even from a significant height.
+Many have seen a viral video demonstrating the difference between teapots with good and bad flow. – Bad teapots had an inconsistent jet, breaking too soon, while a good pot's jet was going in a silent, continuous flow even from a significant height.
 It is, of course, stunning.
 And it is terrific when a master is so good at his craft that he can create such flawless things, which are indeed very pleasant to use.
 But does it play a significant role in good tea brewing?

 The quality of the jet matters when the force of its pressure should be able to "pierce" the tea leaves, extracting the taste from them.
 A jet that breaks and thereby loses pressure cannot accomplish such a task.